 The microform holdings (microfilm and microfiche) in Special Collections include historical records for Texas cities and counties, historical Texas labor organizations’ newspapers and journals, and municipal, ecclesiastical, notary, and civil records spanning nearly four centuries of the history of Yucatan and Honduras.

 The Multicultural Collection contains material about African Americans, Asian Americans, Hispanic Americans, and Native Americans in the Southwest, specifically Arizona, California, New Mexico, Oklahoma, and Texas.
+Works in the collection include contributions to the culture of each minority group and emphasis on their contemporary issues.
+The collection currently includes circulating books and some reference material, and is integrated into the larger library collection.

 Photographs and Graphics